Autumn 2026 Trek Offer – Up to 20% Off +9779767998270 info@nepaloutdoorexpeditions.com

 3. Strengthen Your Lower Body

 Your lower body helps you handle every challenge of the EBC trail, from long descents to rocky slopes and steep ascents.
-Strong legs make trekking easier, protect your joints, improve stability, and reduce fatigue.
-Investing time in lower-body strength will help your body withstand the multi-day pressure of rocky Himalayan terrain.
+Strong legs can make trekking more manageable, improve stability, and reduce fatigue.
+Building lower-body strength can also help your body handle the repeated demands of multi-day trekking on uneven Himalayan terrain.

 Important muscles to train: